BabylonJS/Documentation/content/How_To/material/More_Materials.md

+---
-# How To Apply Bumps, Opacity, Tiling and Detail Maps
+title: How To Apply Bumps, Opacity, Tiling and Detail Maps
+---

 A range of effects can be achieved with textures using a few extra lines of code.

-## Bump Map
+# Bump Map
 Bump mapping is a technique to simulate bump and dents on a rendered surface.
 These are made by creating a **normal map** from an image.
 The means to do this can be found on the web, a search for 'normal map generator' will bring up free and paid for methods of doing this.